MetaTT: A Global Tensor-Train Adapter for Parameter-Efficient Fine-Tuning: Meta-Adapter with Tensor Networks

-MetaTT-4D has $2Dr +(L+M)r^2$ parameters for $D=\max\{D_{\rm in}, D_{\rm out}\}$.
+\paragraph{Complexity Analysis.} MetaTT-4D has $2Dr +(L+M)r^2$ parameters for $D=\max\{D_{\rm in}, D_{\rm out}\}$.
 Similarly, MetaTT-5D has $(D+D/H)r+(L+M+H)r^2$ parameters.
 This is substantially better than the LoRA adapter which requires at least $2LMDr$ parameters.
 Thus, by introducing a small series of $r \times r$ matrices we are able to significantly compress the tensor otherwise obtained by using LoRA.
+Note that for fixed TT-rank $r$, MetaTT-4D is more efficient than MetaTT-5D whenever $r>D/H(1-1/H)$.

+In the MTL setting, we consider the variant MetaTT-(4+1)D as shown in \cref{fig:main_fig}.
+This has parameter count $2Dr+(L+M+T)r^2$, which remains substantially smaller than having $T$ independent LoRAs (with $2MTLr$ number of parameters).
+Hence, MetaTT scales gracefully with task dimension.

-Training times of TT adapters are very competitive with LoRA.
-At each linear layer one performs $2(D\times r)+ 2(r\times r)$ matrix multiplications, where the complexity is dominated by $(D\times r)$ since $D\gg r$.
+Training times of MetaTT adapters are very competitive with LoRA.
+At each linear layer one performs $2(D\times r)+ 2(r\times r)$ matrix multiplications (for MetaTT-4D), where the complexity is dominated by $(D\times r)$ since $D\gg r$.
 As such the total time required to train the adapter is very similar to that of a LoRA adapter.
 During inference, one can match the speeds of LoRA by adding a single pre-computation step where one can merge the middle tensor cores with $\mathcal{G}_1$ or $\mathcal{G}_4$ (for MetaTT-4D) once the adapters are trained.